cristianku/CarND-Vehicle-Detection/writeup.md

 I have experimented different classifiers.

-I have expected the **CNN** to be the best, but sometimes happens something like
+I have expected the **CNN** to be the best, both performance and accuracy,  but sometimes happens something like this:
-this:

 ![](write_md_images/Screen%20Shot%202017-11-26%20at%2020.00.00.png)